SPOUSAL SUPPORT – ALIMONY

 An award of spousal support is within the discretion of the court and often with a wide range of potential outcomes.
 Presentation of evidence on either side of a spousal support case requires unique expertise.

-The attorneys at Batley Powers Family Law, P.A. have substantial experience in litigating complex spousal support cases as well as addressing these issues outside of court in a collaborative setting and through mediation, facilitation, or direct negotiations.
+The attorneys at Batley Family Law, P.A. have substantial experience in litigating complex spousal support cases as well as addressing these issues outside of court in a collaborative setting and through mediation, facilitation, or direct negotiations.